 * (Notes from Nissan:) From 2p per mile is based on (i) overnight electricity costs (British Gas standard tariff unit rates for a customer paying by direct debit as of 1 May 2014, assuming seven hours of charging at the night rate and one hour on the day rate), and (ii) a range of up to 124 miles per full charge (assuming 95% efficiency).
 Actual consumption and range may vary due to driving style, road condition, air conditioning and other factors outside of Nissan’s control.

-(Information in this story applies to Nissan Leaf vehicles in the United Kingdom.)
+Note: Information in this story applies to Nissan Leaf vehicles in the UK

-News source, photos and video from Nissan UK
+News source, photos and video courtesy Nissan UK